 “Yeah it’s right there”.
 I pointed my finger hoping they could see the strange mysterious face that stood right in front of me.
 It was making faces, opening its mouth and closing it again, winking and squinting.
-Finally it stared at me and looked as if someone had thrown its head back to make it laugh because its eyes were so squinted they were nearly closed and its mouth was open as wide as it could possibly get and in my head I heard laughing.
+Finally it stared at me and looked as if someone had thrown it’s head back to make it laugh because it’s eyes were so squinted they were nearly closed and it’s mouth was as open as wide as it could possibly get and in my head I heard laughing.

 “Fuck do you at least hear that”?

 “Jess shut the fuck up, you’re insane”.
 I shut my mouth.
-No one would have believed me anyway.
-I didn’t get how Natalie could sit there and have a conversation with a fucking tree and that was okay but if I saw some monster I was insane.
+No one would have believed me anyways.
+I didn’t really get why Natalie could sit there and have a conversation with a fucking tree and that was okay but if I saw or did something abnormal I was just insane.

 They took me through the living room.
-I heard her dad’s snoring and felt it was necessary to scream.
+I heard her dad’s snoring and felt that it was necessary to scream.
 I went to open my mouth and nothing came out.
 Someone had crawled inside of my body and turned off my voice because now, I no longer had one.
 They dragged me up the stairs.
 With each stair Natalie would nearly drop me.
-It amazed me that she could carry me with her tiny frame.
+It amazed me that this tiny frame could carry me.
 It made me nervous that she would actually drop me.
 But then I thought that as she let me go, I would avalanche down the stairs like a million little pebbles, each part of my body separating itself, bouncing rapidly, possibly being able to wake her father up.
 I danced and shook around as they carried me under my two arms to try and shake free, I wanted to cascade down the stairs.
 Instead they dragged me all the way to Natalie’s bedroom and threw me on the bed.

-It was a million clouds, I was in the sky, floating away on white balls of fluff.
+The bed felt like it was a million clouds.
+I felt like I was in the sky, floating and drifting away on white balls of fluff.
+I imagined myself lying in a field of only cotton balls, or even cotton candy, eating every time I floated by a piece close enough to eat.
+I would reach down and swiftly yank at the the ground, and candy would be in my hand, I had to do it fast enough, the thing I laid on would not wait for me to pick candy.
 Then I realized I was fucking hungry.
 I was really fucking starved.
 I hadn’t eaten all day.
-It was weird because we’ve smoked so much weed that I never even get what they call the munchies anymore so feeling hungry felt wrong.
+It was weird because we’ve smoked so much weed that I never even get what they call the munchies anymore so feeling hungry almost felt wrong.